Exercises to Correct Breathiness

 ashamed of my legs.
 I find them so unsightly that I would

-rather have none at all."
+none at all."

 While he was giving himself these airs, he was alarmed